+What Keynes did not envisage then was the limitlessness of want that capitalism would fuel, which would fast erode any notion of ‘enough’.
 For Keynes’s idea of the ‘good life’ rested on the belief that there was some basic set of needs that, once satisfied, would enable (wo)man to live a fulfilled existence, no longer compelled to strive for more.
 He saw avarice and greed as central drivers of economic growth, but believed that once society was economically positioned to achieve the ‘good life’ then growth would reach its natural limit and such tendencies would fast dissipate.

 The Economics of Enough